Sleepypiggi/Work_Notes/docs/3_Life_Insurance/6_Management_Reporting.md

     &+ \text{Investment Return(t)} - \text{Increase in Reserve(t)}
 \end{aligned}
 $$

+!!!
+Note

+    Notice the similarities between the above cashflows and the ones used for valuation:

+    * **Valuation Cashflows**: Policy perspective
+    * **Profit Cashflows**: Shareholder perspective (Includes change in reserve and investment return)

 If reserves are calculated on the **same basis** as the projection, then there will be **NO profit** as the terms will **cancel** each other out: